imixs/imixs-workflow/src/site/markdown/restapi/reportservice.md

 ## Resource Options
-You can specify additional URI parameters to access only a subset of workitms by a collection  method URI.
+You can specify additional URI parameters to access only a subset of workitems by a collection  method URI.
 This is useful to get only a subset of the whole worklist and to navigate through a list of workitems.
 Append optional arguments to define the number of workitems returned by a URL and the starting point inside the list.
 Combine any of the following arguments for the desired result.

 | option      | description                                         | example               |
 |-------------|-----------------------------------------------------|-----------------------|